michaellperry/jinaga/README.md

 });
 ```

-This code represents two messages.
+This code actually represents two facts.
 The first is:

 ```JavaScript
 var chores = {